kevinolega/callcentertrainingtips/start.md

 When you read and practice what you learned you can get better.

-I created this blog to provide a collection of free self study lessons.
+I created this website to provide a collection of free self study lessons.

 Thank you for reading this far.